Guidance before making a planning application

 - look at the information on the Planning Portal - Do you need permission?

-- read our planning guide which covers all aspects of planning
+- read our planning guide

 - visit our Do I need to make a building regulations application? page

 - read our tree preservation order page if your application covers protected trees

 - find out how to buy a planning map

 - look at planning guidance on GOV.UK